noodleOne/lolcommits-hipchat/README.md

     $ gem install lolcommits-hipchat

 Visit `https://your-team.hipchat.com/account/api` to create a new API token with the 'Send Message' scope set.
-Then configure the plugin to enable and set
+Then configure the plugin to enable it:
-options:

     $ lolcommits --config -p hipchat
     # set enabled to `true`
-    # enter your HipChat team name, API token and room (name or id)
+    # when prompted, enter your HipChat team name, API token and room (name or id)

 That's it!
 The next lolcommit will be shared to your HipChat room.
 To disable, uninstall this gem or use: